 Can my other children visit me in the labor and delivery area?

 Yes!
 Your children may visit you while in Labor and Delivery.
 We do ask that siblings under the age of 15 be accompanied by an adult other than the patient’s designated support person.
 With the exception of siblings, visitors to Labor and Delivery should be over the age of 12. .

 What type of measures does Floyd Medical Center use to ensure my baby's safety?

 Safety is very important to us.
 We take several measures to ensure the safety of your newborn.
 For details, visit

 What to Expect.

-the mother is not legally married to the father and would like to have the father's name listed on the birth certificate, he must complete a Paternity Acknowledgement in the Health Information Management department, located on the first floor of the Floyd Medical Center.
+If the mother is not legally married to the father and would like to have the father's name listed on the birth certificate, he must complete a Paternity Acknowledgement form with the Health Information Management department.
 The father must bring photo identification to sign the Paternity Acknowledgement.

 Will you take my newborn's picture?